 The novelty of the Cambodia Post transport service is that they are actually using the mini-buses to bring mail and packages from one city to another.
 But they aren’t old, run-down mail trucks as you might expect.
 Cambodia Post has purchased a fleet of brand-new Toyota HiAces, my preferred model of mini-bus because of their wide, comfortable seats.
 Buses and passengers are insured by Caminco Insurance, which was reassuring.

-We left from the Siem Reap post office at 7:30 a.m. a few minutes early because everyone was already there.
+On my last trip, we left from the Siem Reap post office at 7:30 a.m. a few minutes early because everyone was already there.
 The trip took 5.5 hours and we arrived at the Phnom Penh post office a few minutes before 1 p.m.
 The driver was young and in uniform and drove well; several times he nosed out and then chose not to pass the car in front of him because it didn’t look safe.
 He seemed much more cautious — in a good way — than the average Cambodian mini-bus driver.
 They claim that they use GPS to track the speed to make sure that the drivers don’t drive too fast.
 I’m not sure if that’s true, but our driver didn’t speed or do anything reckless.
 That may be because each bus has a sign on the back that says “How is my driving?” with a phone number that dials straight to the Cambodian government.

 Usually a HiAce can seat 15 passengers plus the driver, but Cambodia Post has pulled out two of the seats in the back row for mail and luggage.
 This actually makes the back row less awful — four people back there feels claustrophobic, but two isn’t so bad.
 Because there are only three seats across the front, seats A1 and A2 (the front window seat, aka “shotgun”) are slightly more roomy.
 The second row has three seats across, A3, A4, and A5.
 The third row has a pair of seats, A6 and A7, and then one solo seat, A8.
 This solo seat has extra legroom as long as overflow baggage isn’t stored there.
 The fourth row is in the same configuration, with a pair of seats, A9 and A10, and a solo seat, A11.
 In the back are an additional two seats, A12 and A13, that they hold until the last minute in case they need them for more mail.
 These two seats aren’t sold online.